schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Inking Enlightenment

-A hearing officer coils a adultery at a exit.
+A hearing officer coils an adultery at an exit.

 ## Captaincy